raspberrypi/documentation/installation/installing-images/README.md

 You can now insert the SD card into the Raspberry Pi and power it up.

-For the official Raspbian OS, if you need to enter it, the default user name is `pi`, with password `raspberry`.
+For the official Raspbian OS, if you need to manually log in, the default user name is `pi`, with password `raspberry`.
 Remember the default keyboard layout is set to UK.

-You should change the default password straight away by running `passwd`, [as explained here](../../linux/usage/users.md)
+You should change the default password straight away to ensure your Raspberry Pi is secure.